obsidianmd/obsidian-help/en/Editing and formatting/Basic formatting syntax.md

+---
+alias: How to/Format your notes
+---

+Learn how to apply basic formatting to your notes, using [Markdown](https://daringfireball.net/projects/markdown/).
+For more advanced formatting syntax, refer to [[Advanced formatting syntax]].

 ## Headings

-To create a heading, add up to six `#` symbols before you heading text.
+To create a heading, add up to six `#` symbols before your heading text.
 The number of `#` symbols determines the size of the heading.

 ```md
 # This is a heading 1